-Statement of changes in property, plant and equipment refer to Note 6(g).
+Statement of changes in property, plant and equipment refer to Note 6(f).

-Statement of changes in depreciation of property, plant and equipment refer to Note 6(g).
+Statement of changes in depreciation of property, plant and equipment refer to Note 6(f).

-Statement of other income, other gains and losses and finance costs refer to Note 6(s).
+Statement of other income, other gains and losses and finance costs refer to Note 6(r).